Dennis-Oosterhuis/FinanceBuddy/README.md

 * compair your monthly finaces with other months
 * get easy to read information over your financial situation
 * get inshight where you might be able to reduce expences.

+# FAQ

+*is this program easy to use?
+Yes, this program is made for everybody. this means even somebody who never uses a computer before.

+*

+*

+*